-If necessary, move the unpacked directory to any selected directory, for example /usr/local.
+If necessary, move the unpacked installation directory to the desired location, for example, /usr/local.

 ln -s [installation directory]/bin/HKL2000 ~/Desktop/HKL2000

 HKL-2000 also requires a directory hklint for site files.
-Its default location is /usr/local/hklint.
+Its default location is /usr/local/hklint, but

-Accessing it requires system privileges, but it it can be changed to an arbitrary location, by setting the environmental variable HKLDIR.
+it can be changed to an arbitrary directory by setting the environmental variable HKLDIR (requires administrative privileges).
 For example:

 export HKLDIR=/home/joed/programs/hklint (for bash)